cianmce/secretchecker/README.md

 ## Tech highlights

 - Cloudflare Workers for a simple, secure API
-- Cloudflare Pages for fast static hosting and CI
+- Cloudflare Pages for static hosting React frontend application
-- React 19 + Vite + Tailwind for a modern UI stack
+- React 19 + Vite + Tailwind

 This app was mainly built as an exercise to use Cloudflare Workers, a small UI, and secrets end-to-end.